apify/actor-scraper/cheerio-scraper/README.md

 ## Additional resources

 Congratulations!
-You've learned how Web Scraper works.
+You've learned how Cheerio Scraper works.
 You might also want to see these other resources:

 - [Web scraping tutorial](https://apify.com/docs/scraping) -